I’ve said it before and I’ll surely say it again: British beef and lamb are fantastic and really can’t be beaten for quality and taste!

 I’ll be sharing one of my own much-loved one-pot lamb recipes in a few weeks time.
 In the meantime, I hope you enjoy the goulash!

 Recipe and images provided by Simply Beef and Lamb.
-This post is a paid commission for Simply Beef and Lamb and part of their #LivePeasant campaign.
-Visit their website for more great beef and lamb recipes and detailed nutritional information.
+This post was commissioned by Simply Beef and Lamb and part of their #LivePeasant campaign.